 Building a laser tag playground

 Laser tag is a military sports game held in real time.
 The objective of the game is to defeat a rival or special scenario constructions using a weapon simulation with a built-in infrared impulse emitter.
 Despite the fact that laser tag came to Russia not so long ago – in 2001 – it is rapidly gaining popularity and has all the chances to compete with the traditional military tactical games – paintball and airsoft.
 It’s safe to say that the day when laser tag will be not just a game but a full-scale sports kind is not far.
 New game clubs keep opening all over the world, more people learn about laser tag.
-A standard laser tag club is unthinkable without laser tag playgrounds (polygons).
+A standard laser tag club without laser tag playgrounds (polygons) is unthinkable.
 In this article, we tried to focus on the subject of building playgrounds.

 Let’s start with the theory.
 When creating own playground for laser tag it is vital to calculate the economic efficiency of playgrounds of either of the existing 2 types:

 - Playgrounds for outdoor laser tag.

 Depending on whether you choose indoor or outdoor laser tag for your club, the creation of the play zone will consist of two stages: construction and design.

 At the stage of drafting the structure plan, bear in mind that you will need two zones – an entry zone and a play zone.